LTLA/BiocWorkflow2015/converted/workflow.md

 Each row of the output table contains the statistics for a single cluster, including the combined *p*-value before and after the BH correction.
 The `nWindows` field describes the total number of windows in the cluster.
-The `logFC.up` and `logFC.down` fields describe the number of windows with a log-fold change above 0.5 or below -0.5 in each cluster.
+The `logFC.up` and `logFC.down` fields describe the number of windows with a log-fold change above 0.5 or below -0.5 in each cluster, respectively.
 This can be used to determine the direction of DB in each cluster.

 ### Examining the scope and direction of DB